Geomorphology of Lagrangian ridges: Alignment of ridges

 \subsection{Changing the homotopy class of the ridge directions}

 Finally we show how the local model constructed above can be used to prove Theorem \ref{theorem: homotopically aligned formal transversalization extension}.

 \begin{proposition} Let $\lambda$ be a tectonic field over a manifold $L$ which is transverse to a Lagrangian distribution $\gamma$.
-Then there exists a homopically aligned tectonic field $\wh\lambda$ which is transverse to a Lagrangian distribution $\wh\gamma$ homotopic to $\gamma$. \end{proposition} \begin{proof} We align the ridge directions inductively over the strata of the fault locus of $\lambda$.
-In fact we first refine the stratification so that $\bigcup_{j} N_j = \bigcup_{k=0}^{n-1} \Delta_k$ for $\Delta_k$ a union of $k$-dimensional simplices such that each simplex of $\Delta_k$ is contained in the locus where exactly $r$ of the faults $N_j$ intersect for some $r \leq n-k$.
+Then there exists a homopically aligned tectonic field $\wh\lambda$ which is transverse to a Lagrangian distribution $\wh\gamma$ homotopic to $\gamma$. \end{proposition} \begin{proof} Let $N_j$ denote the faults of $\lambda$.
+We will align the ridge directions inductively over the strata of the fault locus $\bigcup_j N_j$.
+In fact, we will align the outwards normal to $N_j = \partial \Omega_j$, where we recall $\Omega_j \subset L$ is a domain, and where an arbitrary Riemannian metric on $L$ is understood.

+We begin by refining the stratification to a triangulation $\bigcup_j \Delta_j$, so that $\bigcup_{j} N_j$ is contained in the $(n-1)$-skeleton and moreover such the interior of each $k$-simplex is entirely contained in the locus where exactly $r$ of the faults $N_j$ intersect for some $r \leq n-k$ (which depends on the $k$-simplex).